Cleaning Tips Part I

 Always clean from the top down:

 When cleaning your home remember gravity.
 If you clean your ceiling fan last you’ll have to re-clean floors/beds/etc later because the dust blogs will settle below….
-So… Clean high areas last in each room.
+So… Clean high areas first in each room.

 Don’t break out the toxic chemicals when cleaning your oven: